 We saved the three most well-known beaches for last, all sitting just outside of the town of Rio San Juan.

 Playa Grande is actually one of my personal favorites.
 Compared to any other beach I've been to in the Dominican, it was my number one pick!
-I honestly think it's even more than some of the proclaimed "best" beaches in the DR. So if you're asking my opinion on which beach, I'd send you here.
+I honestly think it's even better than some of the proclaimed "best" beaches in the DR. So if you're asking my opinion on which beach, I'd send you here.

-I love that it's pretty low-key (I wasn't bombarded with people trying to sell me things while I enjoyed the beach) and the sand was oh so soft.
+I love that it's pretty low-key (I wasn't bombarded with people trying to sell me things while I enjoyed the beach) and the sand was oh, so soft.

 There are restaurants and spots to sit and eat on the beach, so if you're following my itinerary this would be stop #2 — come and enjoy lunch with a view before you swim in the waves!

 When you first enter Playa Grande there are several souvenir shops set up.
 A lot of times I pass right on by, but I took a second glance here and ended up making some purchases!
 Larimar jewelry is sold all over the island — it's a stone unique to the DR and so popular here — but some rings are better quality than others.
 The shops here had a huge selection of everything from rings to necklaces and I fell in love with so many.
-So if you're on the hunt for a good ring, this is a good spot to check out.
+If you're on the hunt for a good ring, this is a good spot to check out.

 Playa Preciosa is a smaller stretch of sand just next to Playa Grande, just separated by a rock-and-jungle-filled piece of land that juts out past the two coves.
 You can actually walk to get there — there's a path that leads between the two.
 It takes a few quick minutes to walk there: look for the path that should be in front of the bathrooms towards the entrance on the right side of the beach, or just ask someone there to point you in the right direction.

 You do have to be careful with Playa Preciosa (and even Playa Grande) at certain times of the year.
-Durning the surfing season (winter and spring) the waves can pound the beach with a very strong undertow.
+During the surfing season (winter and spring) the waves can pound the beach with a very strong undertow.
 And at high tide, the beach is entirely covered.
 Locals have a better feel for when it's a good time to visit Preciosa, so just be cautious if you're coming over to check it out.
 I will say it holds its own when compared to its sister beach, Playa Grande!
 Both are what beach dreams are made of.

 This quick Youtube video has some drone footage to show you what the two beaches look like!

 This is probably the most frequented beach around this stretch of coastline.
 Similar to the others, it's a long stretch of sandy beach backed by a thick, green jungle.
-There is a tour in the area to see Gri Gri Lagoon (more on that below) and often those tours include a stop at Playa Caleton, so there's typically small groups arriving from that.
+There is a tour in the area to see Gri Gri Lagoon (more on that below) and often those tours include a stop at Playa Caleton, so there are typically small groups arriving from that.
 There are some rave reviews of this beach online, especially for families, so consider it another nice spot to spend the afternoon.

 Final Stop — The Cacao Farm